shashankms9/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/CloudLabs.AI/LAB[PL-900]_M03Lab03_Model_App.md

 9. Click **Publish** to publish the sitemap and wait for the publishing to complete.

-10. Click **Save and Close** to close the sitemap editor.

-    > You will see the assets for the entities that were added to the sitemap are now in the application.
+10. Click **Save and Close** to close the sitemap editor, You will see the assets for the entities that were added to the sitemap are now in the application.

 11. Click on **Save** on the App Designer

 12. Click on **Validate** to validate the changes done in the application.

-    >  This will show some warnings but we can ignore them, since we have not referenced a specific View and Form for the entities and the users will have access to all the Views and Forms for **Visit** and **Building** entities.
+   **Note**: This will show some warnings but we can ignore them, since we have not referenced a specific View and Form for the entities and the users will have access to all the Views and Forms for **Visit** and **Building** entities.

 13. Click **Save and Close** to close the app designer.